-Platypus is a developer tool for the Mac OS X operating system.
-It creates native Mac OS X applications from interpreted scripts such as shell scripts or Perl, Ruby and Python programs.
+Platypus is a Mac OS X developer tool that creates native Mac OS X applications from interpreted scripts such as shell scripts or Perl, Ruby and Python programs.
 This is done by wrapping the script in an application bundle along with a native executable binary that runs the script.

-Platypus makes it easy for you to share your scripts and programs with those unfamiliar with the command line interface, without any knowledge of the Mac OS X APIs -- a few clicks and you will have your own Mac OS X graphical program.
+Platypus makes it easy for you to share your scripts with people unfamiliar with the command line interface, without any knowledge of the Mac OS X APIs -- a few clicks and you will have your own Mac OS X graphical program.
 Creating installers, maintenance applications, login items, launchers, automations and droplets is very easy using Platypus.

-- Supports shell scripts, Perl, Python, PHP, Ruby, Expect, Tcl, AppleScript or any other user-specified interpreter
+- Supports shell scripts, Perl, Python, PHP, Ruby, Swift, Expect, Tcl, AppleScript or any other user-specified interpreter

 - Can execute scripts with root privileges via Apple's Security Framework

 - Can display graphical feedback of script execution as progress bar, text window with script output, droplet, WebKit HTML rendering or status item menu